Munich Saturday/Friday Beer Gardeners

 beginning, rather than the end, when we've had enough,

-& are waiting for late-comers to drink up.
+& are bored waiting for late-comers to drink up.

 - On good evenings, it's some times a problem defending

 our table space when beer gardens fill up.
-Try to arrive
+Arrive before

-before we are likely to be pestered by strangers after
+we are likely to be pestered by strangers for our spare

-- Do not follow the example of one person, who told no
+- Do not follow the example of one unknown idiot, who

-one he'd be coming, arrived over an hour late, to a beer
+told no one he'd be coming, arrived over an hour late, to

 closed by the Wirt (Landlord) on a cold day for lack of